How Does Stress Affect a Parrot?

 - Reasonable expectation includes your parrot's expectations.
 And parrot expectations inside a human world seem unreasonable.
 Chewing on your favorite chair seems reasonable to a parrot.
 Wandering on the floor to find where you went off to, and chewing on random things while searching for you, is reasonable to a parrot.

-Stress for our parrots is directly related to the stress we carry within ourselves.
 Life gets us busy and pressured.
-We create unreasonable expectations on ourselves as well.
-Relax, keep it simple, keep your own life and expectations simple, and remember parrots have expectation, too.
+We create unreasonable expectations for ourselves as well.
+Relax, keep it simple, keep your own life and expectations simple, and remember, parrots have expectation, too.